U.S. Supreme Court rejects bid to reinstate North Carolina voting limits

 Critics say such laws, passed in Republican-governed states, make voting harder for minorities such as African-Americans and Hispanics, who tend to support Democrats.
 Backers say the laws are necessary to prevent voter fraud.

-The court is currently short one justice following the death of conservative Antonin Scalia in February.
+The court is currently short one justice following the death of conservative Antonin Scalia in February, which likely deprived the conservative justices of the fifth vote they needed to grant the request.

+The high court could yet be asked to weigh in on other voting restrictions ahead of the election, with several cases pending in lower courts.